mbonjour/RES_INFRA/README.md

 ## Config files
 No COnfig files necessary  for this exercise but they are in /etc/apache2/

-# Setp 2 - Dynamic HTTP server with express.js
+# Step 2 - Dynamic HTTP server with express.js
 ## Dockerfile explained
 In this Dockerfile we need a bit more than the previous one, in fact we need to copy the content (src here) to the container.
 After that we can set the current working directory to the same location (/opt/app) and we need to run *npm install* to resolve dependencies.